-Prior to her work at USBC, Talishaworked in theprivate sector where she led business development and marketing for industry leaders i.e. Cisco, Sprint and Comcast NBC Universal.
-She worked her way up the corporate ladder from anindividual contributor to a regional executive, and was a sought after speaker within employee resource groups on diversity, equity and inclusion within corporate leadership.
+Prior to her work at USBC, Talisha worked as an executivein theprivate sector where she led business development and marketing for technology titans such as Cisco and Comcast.
 As a service to her community, Talisha serves on the Board of Directors for Family Equality – a national organization working to advance legal and lived equality for LGBTQ families.
-Finally, Talisha is a cum laude graduate of Florida A&M University where she studied Public Relations and Political Science on academic scholarship.
-She and her family reside in the Capitol Hill neighborhood of Washington, DC.
+Talisha is a cum laude graduate of Florida A&M University where she studied Public Relations and Political Science on academic scholarship.